frippz/frippz.se/_posts/2016-02-18-cache-busting-with-jekyll-and-gulp.md

 In short, cache busting is a way to make sure that client downloads your very latest version of a file.
 The simplest way to do this is to either give the file a random name, like `ab459ef32da.css` or, in my opinion, the nicer variant of adding a query string along the lines of `styles.css?version=ab459ef32da`.
 Then, each time you do a change to this file, you make sure that the random string changes, and you’ve successfully busted that cache.

+**_Update (2016-02-26):_** Apparently, [according to GTmetrix](https://gtmetrix.com/remove-query-strings-from-static-resources.html), some proxies do not cache static resources with a query string in the URL.
+They recommend that you encode the unique string into the file names themselves.

 ## Making Gulp and Jekyll work together

 As mentioned, I use [Gulp](http://gulpjs.com) to minify and concatenate both my CSS and JavaScript.
 The output files are hardcoded in my `Gulpfile.js` so all Jekyll needed was the paths to both files in the templates and be done with it.